 As can be seen it is a regional map of Oceania, not specifically of Australia, but one that does show a full outline of Australia.
 The author of the map is Pierre Lapie, who, according to the cartouche, prepared it in 1809.
-A close examination reveals an accurate and detailed coastline, and some names appear such as 'Gulphe Bonaparte', 'Île Decrès' and 'Terre Napoléon'.
+I am unable to show you a magnified view from this version of the south coast, but it does shows an accurate and detailed coastline, and some names appear such as 'Gulphe Bonaparte', 'Île Decrès' and 'Terre Napoléon'.
+However, these can be seen in a version held by the National Library.
+This has been given a possible publication date of 1812, but it would appear that this in fact is a single sheet reproduction of the 1810 'Océanique Centrale' map.

-Figure 14 Portion of Océanique, 1810
+Figure 16.
+Portion of Océanique, 1810